Which Printer Is Better? Canon or Epson?

 Realistically, at some point in the printer’s life, you will have to replace the printhead.
 Replacing a printhead in an Epson printer can be a costly and inconvenient affair.
 It requires an on-site service call from an authorized Epson Service Technician and can cost up to $2,500 on the SureColor 24, 44 and 60 inch printers.
 A replacement head on an Epson printer is under warranty for 90 days.
 Canon PRO Series imagePROGRAF printers utilize a single, user replaceable, printhead (PF-10) and come with a 1 year warranty.
 Just like on an Epson printer, you will be replacing a printhead at least once in its usable life, maybe even several times.
 Canon and Epson both offer extended warranty options for their printers.
 Extended warranties have to be purchased within 11 months of the original printer purchase.

 The bottom line is, each brand has its own quirks and idiosyncrasies.
 Museums, galleries and professional photographers of the highest caliber produce prints on both of these brands of printers.
 The ultimate choice of which printer to purchase is up to you.
+You aren't going to ever make a bad decision when purchasing a printer.
+You basically just have to make a choice as to which of two great brands of printers fits your workflow and process the best.
 We are here to help though.
-For additional questions and inquiries please contact our Digital Printer & Inkjet Paper Consultant and Resident Print Expert Eric Joseph at etj@freestylephoto.biz.
+For additional questions and inquiries please contact our Digital Printer & Inkjet Paper Consultant and Resident Print Expert Eric Joseph at etjoseph@freestylephoto.com.